poetry

 Substitute ~ poets.org

-Milkweed ~ Psaltery & Lyre
+Milkweed ~ Psaltery & Lyre, Best of the Net nominee

 I Knew It Was You Who Planted Those Yellow Snapdragons ~ Maiden Magazine